ConveyorLabs/smart-contracts/QSP_Checklist.md

 ### `ConveyorGasOracle.sol`

+# QSP Resolution
+The following sections detail the findings from the initial QSP report and the resolutions for each issue.

-# QSP-1 Stealing User and Contract Funds ✅
+## QSP-1 Stealing User and Contract Funds ✅
 Severity: 🔴**High Risk**🔴
 ## Description
 Some funds-transferring functions in the contracts are declared as public or external but without any authorization checks, allowing anyone to arbitrarily call the functions and transfer funds.